 As a writer, I strive to give voice to the untold stories of ordinary people.
 I had my first taste of the thrill of helping people tell their stories as a feature writer for my high school newspaper in a small town in southern Illinois.
 Years later, as a nurse in Indiana and Washington, I listened to patients in hospital rooms, exam rooms, homes, and schools and experienced an uncommon intimacy as they shared their fears, hopes, grief, and pain.

-Her first book, Hands at Work—Portraits and Profiles of People Who Work with Their Hands, received numerous accolades including a Nautilus Book Gold Award, Independent Publishers Award, and an Indie Next Generation Book Award.
+My first book, Hands at Work—Portraits and Profiles of People Who Work with Their Hands, received numerous accolades including a Nautilus Book Gold Award, Independent Publishers Award, and an Indie Next Generation Book Award.

-Iris’s memoir, Hiking Naked—A Quaker Woman’s Search for Balance, is a personal narrative of what she learned in the remote mountain village of Stehekin, WA about work, community, and leadings of the Spirit (as well as dealing with six feet of snow in the winter, ordering groceries by mail, and living without a telephone).
+My memoir, Hiking Naked—A Quaker Woman’s Search for Balance, is a personal narrative of what I learned in the remote mountain village of Stehekin, WA about work, community, and leadings of the Spirit (as well as dealing with six feet of snow in the winter, ordering groceries by mail, and living without a telephone).
 Hiking Naked was named a finalist in the Pacific Northwest Writers Association Nancy Pearl Contest and received a Nautilus Book Award.

 Forthcoming from Homebound Publications

 Writer in a Life Vest: Essays from the Salish Sea

 Growing up in the Midwest, I never imagined someday living in Washington State on Lopez Island in the Salish Sea’s San Juan Archipelago.
 Now, after nearly thirty years as an islander, I write in Writer in a Life Vest about the threats to this inland sea’s lattice of beauty, wildness, fragility, and interdependence